-Variable names chosen where feasible, ALMA are to comply, with the convention (www.Imd.jussieu.fr/~polcher/ALMA/convention output 3.html) and the names used in WATCH/WaterMIP.
+Variable names are chosen to comply, where feasible, with the ALMA convention (www.lmd.jussieu.fr/~polcher/ALMA/convention output 3.html) and the names used in WATCH/WaterMIP.
 All variables are to be reported as time-averages with the indicated resolution; do not report instantaneous values ('snapshots').
 Exceptions are maxdis and mindis, which are the maximum and minimum daily-average discharge in a given month, respectively, to be reported on a monthly basis (see below).